gvwilson/sensibleadventures/princess-bear/bear.md

 Noxy stared at the newcomer.
 How did he know her name?

-The rider pulled down his bandanna.
+The second rider raised his battle mask to reveal a young man with four parallel scars glistening slightly against the dark skin of his left cheek.
 "Noxy---what are you doing here?"

 "Thokmay?"
 Noxy stared at the prince of Gandan, cloud and arm both momentarily forgotten.
 She struggled to her feet.
 "How---" Before she could finish her